AUTHORIZED USE

 Immune System Disorders: Anaphylaxis, hypersensitivity reactions

-Gastrointestinal Disorders: Abdominal pain, nausea
+Gastrointestinal Disorders: Abdominal pain, nausea, vomiting

 General Disorders and Administration Site Conditions: Malaise